konsolebox/scripts/README.md

 Searches for manual pages based on `$MANPATH`.

+#### map-partitions.bash

+This tool maps partitions in a block device to logical devices using dmsetup and sfdisk.

 #### rcopy.bash

 Copies files along with their dependencies to a virtual root directory.